MicrosoftDocs/sql-docs/azure-sql/managed-instance/connect-application-instance.md

 ![Diagram showing Virtual network peering.](./media/connect-application-instance/vnet-peering.png)

-If you are peering hub and spoke networks, ensure the VPN gateway sees the IP addresses from the hub network.
+If you're peering hub and spoke networks, ensure the VPN gateway sees the IP addresses from the hub network.
 To do so, make the following changes under **Peering settings**:

 1. In the virtual network that hosts the VPN gateway (spoke network), go to **Peerings**, go to the peered virtual network connection for SQL Managed Instance, and select **Allow Gateway Transit**.
 2. In the virtual network that hosts SQL Managed Instance (hub network), go to **Peerings**, go to the peered virtual network connection for the VPN gateway, and select **Use remote gateways**.

 ## Connect Azure App Service

-You can also connect an application hosted by Azure App Service when it is [integrated with your virtual network](/azure/app-service/overview-vnet-integration.md).
+You can also connect an application hosted by Azure App Service when it's [integrated with your virtual network](/azure/app-service/overview-vnet-integration.md).
 To do so, select one of the mechanisms listed in [Connect from inside a different VNet](#connect-from-inside-a-different-vnet).
 For data access to your managed instance from outside a virtual network, see [Configure public endpoint in Azure SQL Managed Instance](./public-endpoint-configure.md).

 A special case for connecting Azure App Service to SQL Managed Instance is when you integrate Azure App Service to a network peered to a SQL Managed Instance virtual network.
 That case requires the following configuration to be set up: